lohedges/aabbcc/README.md

 (and the development files if your package manager separates them) and [SWIG](http://www.swig.org).
 To use the module you will need the python file `aabb.py` and the shared object `_aabb.so` from the `python` directory.
-(The wrapper should also work with `python3`, but you'll need to manually modify the Makefile and `setup.py` file.)

 If you wish to use a different version of python, simply override the `PYTHON` make variable on the command line, e.g.